bozdoz/msn-history-viewer/README.md

 # msn-history-viewer

-A React renderer for those old xml files
+A React-built viewer for those old MSN Messenger Archive XML files

-Remember how insane MSN was?
+Remember how insane MSN Messenger was?
 Everything was custom and everything was changing: fonts, colors, backgrounds, profile images, even names!

 There were even custom emoticons (I believe they were called that at the time)